Simplify infrastructure self-service with Blueprints

 What is the most stressed IT area report

-The question that arises is what factors contribute to DevOps feeling stressed more frequently.
+A key question that arises is what factors contribute to DevOps feeling stressed more frequently?

-First, the number of people who have no degree and work in DevOps is higher than in other IT jobs (27% vs. 20% respectively), and they’re 10% more likely to feel stressed.
-Which means, higher education may reduce the likelihood of feeling stressed in many IT-related professions.
+First, the number of people who have no degree and work in DevOps is higher than in other IT jobs (27% vs. 20%, respectively), and they’re 10% more likely to feel stressed.
+This suggests that higher education may reduce the likelihood of feeling stressed in many IT-related professions.

 What is your level of education - stress in IT report

-Second, there are about 7.5% fewer individuals with graduate degrees in DevOps than other IT professionals.
-But those who do hold a graduate degree and work as DevOps are the most frequently stressed of all the groups we surveyed, with a stress level score of 3.44 out of 5.
+Second, about 7.5% fewer individuals with graduate degrees work in DevOps than in other IT areas.
+But those who do hold a graduate degree and work in DevOps are stressed more often than any other group we surveyed, with a stress level score of 3.44 out of 5.
 Interestingly, those working in the IT sector (excluding DevOps) are the least stressed group (3.04 out of 5).

 average stress frequency for employees with a graduate degree

-In terms of salaries themselves, DevOps engineers are more content than the IT average, with as many as 75% of respondents being satisfied (or neutral) with how much they earn (vs. 71% among all IT).
-Interestingly, a higher percentage of people in the non-IT sector compared to IT and DevOps admitted that they are satisfied with their salaries (50% vs. 43%).
+In terms of salaries, DevOps engineers are more content than the IT average, with as many as 75% of respondents being satisfied (or neutral) with how much they earn (vs. 71% among all IT).
+Interestingly, when compared with IT in general, a higher percentage of people in the non-IT sector reported that they are satisfied with their salaries (50% vs. 43%).

 Are you satisfied with your current salary - stress in IT report